node-red/node-red.github.io/docs/getting-started/raspberrypi.md

 ### Autostart on boot

-If you want Node-RED to run when the Pi is turned on, you can enable the service to autostart by running the command:
+If you want Node-RED to run when the Pi is turned on, or re-booted, you can enable the service to autostart by running the command:

 ```